Hi, I’m Kalani

 My Story Starts in Hawaii

-I swung my first toy golf club when I was two years old.
+I swung my first toy golf club before I was two years old.

 Soon after I could walk, my father began taking me with him out on the course.
 I spent time learning to walk at the Ala Wai Golf Course and the world famous Waialae Country Club where my day caddied in his spare time.